shionhonda/hippocampus-garden/content/blog/pagerank/index.md

 I mentioned that the iterative calculation of PageRank is equivalent to calculating the eigenvector corresponding to the eigenvalue 1.
 But some questions might occur.
 Does the transition (Google) matrix always have the eigenvalue 1 of multiplicity one?
 Does the iterative calculation always converge to a unique vector?
 How fast is the convergence?
 The following theorem and algorithm answer these questions.

 ### Perron-Frobenius Theorem
-The [Perron-Frobenius theorem](https://en.wikipedia.org/wiki/Perron%E2%80%93Frobenius_theorem) and that the Google matrix $M$ is positive and column stochastic assures that the following statements hold.
+The [**Perron-Frobenius theorem**](https://en.wikipedia.org/wiki/Perron%E2%80%93Frobenius_theorem) and that the Google matrix $M$ is positive and column stochastic assures that the following statements hold.

 1. $M$ has an eigenvalue 1 of multiplicity one.
 2. 1 is the largest eigenvalue: all the other eigenvalues have absolute value smaller than 1.
 3. For the eigenvalue 1 there exists a unique eigenvector with the sum of its entries equal to 1.

-These statements tell us that there is a unique eigenvector for eigenvalue 1 whose sum of its entries equal to 1 and that it exactly is the PageRank.
+See [5] for the proof.
+These statements tell us that there is a unique eigenvector for eigenvalue 1 whose sum of its entries equal to 1.
+More casually, we only have to calculate the eigenvector for eigenvalue 1 to obtain the PageRank.

 ### Power Method
-The [power method](https://en.wikipedia.org/wiki/Power_iteration) is a numerical algorithm for calculating the eigenvalue with the greatest absolute value and its eigenvector.
+The [**power method**](https://en.wikipedia.org/wiki/Power_iteration) is a numerical algorithm for calculating the eigenvalue with the greatest absolute value and its eigenvector.
 We know that the greatest eigenvalue of the Google matrix $M$ is 1, so the power method is simple: just iteratively multiply $M$ to any initial vector.

 Denoting the greatest and the second greatest (in absolute value) eigenvalue as $\lambda_1, \lambda_2$ respectively, the convergence ratio is